-Outliers are those values within a given variable which are conspicuously different from other values.
+Outliers are those values within a given variable that are conspicuously different from other values.
 Outlier value could get quite influential in the analysis, so it is worth to treat it in advance.
 How “different” the value should be to become the outlier is often based on a subjective threshold.
 As a rule, we should not remove some samples as outliers after the analysis is done just because removing it will improve our result; there must be a more sound reason for removing it.
 One option is that the outlier is an error in measurement or sampling; therefore, first, spend a reasonable effort to ensure that such value is not a mistype (either in the field or when retyping the data into a spreadsheet).
-Another option is that the sample itself really describes conditions which are rather different from the rest of the data set; if there are very few such specific samples, it may be reasonable to remove them, since there may not be enough replications to describe this difference or phenomena.
+Another option is that the sample itself really describes conditions that are rather different from the rest of the data set; if there are very few such specific samples, it may be reasonable to remove them, since there may not be enough replications to describe this difference or phenomena.
 For example, in the river valley dataset, there are some vegetation plots sampled on limestone bedrock, although most of the plots are from an acid bedrock; since there are 97 samples in the data set, and only three are on limestone, it may be reasonable to delete them from the dataset if we are interested how, e.g. soil pH, influences richness or species composition.